 4.4 Freedom from Defects

-The bags shall meet the requirement of freedom from defects as given in Annex B.
+The bags shall meet the requirement of freedom from defects as given in Annex A.

 4.5 Liner

 Type C and Type E bags shall be provided with minimum 25µm thick loose liner made of food grade virgin high molecular high-density polyethylene (HMHDPE) conforming to IS 10146.